dongzelian/SSF/README.md

 # SSF for Efficient Model Tuning

-This repo is the duplicated version of the official implementation of our NeurIPS2022 paper "Scaling & Shifting Your Features: A New Baseline for Efficient Model Tuning" ([arXiv](https://arxiv.org/abs/2210.08823)).
+This branch is the duplicated version of the official implementation of the NeurIPS2022 paper "Scaling & Shifting Your Features: A New Baseline for Efficient Model Tuning" ([arXiv](https://arxiv.org/abs/2210.08823)).
+It was built by [dragonbra](https://github.com/dragonbra) and [dercaft](https://github.com/dercaft) to consider more functions.
+The owner of SSF only checked part of the code.

 ## Usage